-- Data on collectively agreed and statutory working time have been compiled in the EurWORK series: ‘Developments in collectively agreed working time’ (the most recent being Working time in 2017–2018 , and they have been reviewed in the report on Working time developments in the 21st century – Work duration and its regulation in the EU.
+- Data on collectively agreed and statutory working time have been compiled in the EurWORK series: ‘Developments in collectively agreed working time’ (the most recent being Working time in 2019–2020.

-Further qualitative information on national systems of collective bargaining in the area of pay and working time, as well as dispute resolution mechanisms can be found in EurWORK's working life country profiles.
+Further qualitative information on national systems of collective bargaining in the areas of pay and working time, as well as dispute resolution mechanisms can be found in EurWORK's working life country profiles.

 Process of data generation and validation